GPflow/GPflow/README.md

 ```
 pip install .
 ```
 in the root folder.
 This also installs required dependencies including TensorFlow.
+When GPU support is needed, a manual installation of TensorFlow is recommended (next section), as one cannot rely on pip to get this running.

 ## 2) Alternative method
 A different option to install GPflow requires installation of TensorFlow first.
 Please see instructions on the main TensorFlow [webpage](https://www.tensorflow.org/versions/r1.0/get_started/get_started).
 You will need at least version 1.0 (we aim to support the latest version).
 We find that for most users pip installation is the fastest way to get going.
 Then, for those interested in modifying the source of GPflow, we recommend